Redeem Now Ends in:

 The Pentatonic Scale

-In the previous chapter, we learned that notes next to each other on the Circle of Fifths are naturally melodic.
+In the previous chapter, we learned that notes next to each other on the Circle of Fifths share a strong harmonic relationship.

-• The pentatonic scale is widely used in rock, blues, jazz and pop music due to its melodic quality.
+• The pentatonic scale is widely used in rock, blues, jazz, and pop music due to its naturally melodic and "safe" quality, where every note tends to sound good over most chords in the key.

 • This is what the C pentatonic scale looks like on a guitar fretboard.